Spanish-suited playing cards: Madrid pattern

 The earliest known examples of the Madrid pattern are of French origin and it may be that it originated as an export to Spain that was adopted and manufactured in Madrid.
 While this pattern died out in the 18th century, it left descendants in Southern Italy where Spain had a lasting influence over the former Kingdoms of Naples and Sicily.
-The two interrelated patterns below were created during Spanish rule and replaced earlier "Portuguese"-suited cards.
+The two interrelated patterns below were created during Spanish rule and replaced earlier Portuguese-suited playing cards.
 Both are descended from the extinct Madrid pattern.
 Depending on the manufacturer, the knaves may be female.
 These decks are also small, only slightly larger than the average Patience sized deck.

 The Sicilian pattern originated as a crude copy of the Madrid pattern.
 These cards are also found in other parts of southern Italy where some players prefer them over the Neapolitan pattern.
 The Ace of Coins has a single-headed eagle.
 The 2s and 3s of the long suits intersect each other instead of just the 3 of Clubs.
 Many cards have small pictures to fill up the gaps between pips.